Chestnut class

 Key Information

-Our arrival time each morning is between 8.45 - 9.00am and we leave at 3.10.
-Reception children can be dropped off and picked up at the reception door in the EYFS area.
-Year 1 children can come into school through the front door and will leave via the front yard.
+Our arrival time each morning is between 8.45 - 9.00am and we leave at 3.15.
+Reception children can be dropped off at the tunnel entrance and picked up at the reception gate.

 Bringing things in from home

-The children should bring in a water bottle which they will leave in for the week and take home on a Friday.
+The children should bring in a water bottle and are welcome to bring in a healthy snack (we do provide fruit).
 They need wellies that will stay in school.
 They do not need any other equipment.

 PE/Forest school Days